rvincemt/POSATWS/README.md

 # Philippine Open Source Automated Traffic System
-POSATS - My research/thesis in revolutionizing how the traffic warning system works in the Philippines.
+Philippine Open Source Automated Traffic System - My research/thesis in revolutionizing the traffic warning system in the Philippines.
 The following is the source code of the set of applications.
+Including a server application, a video camera analyzer, flood sensors, and mobile apps.